It’s the home of Billy the Kid, but this quintessential small town has more to offer – find out the best things to do in Silver City, New Mexico.

 Airbnb lists around 50 homes in Silver City but there are no hostels.

-Walmart has free vehicle camping in their parking lot, besides providing the best prices for restocking items on your road trip.
+Walmart has free vehicle camping in their parking lot, besides providing the best prices for restocking items on your New Mexico road trip.

-The nearest larger cities from Silver City are Deming (1 hour away) and Las Cruces (2 hours)
+The nearest large cities from Silver City, New Mexico are Deming (1 hour away) and Las Cruces (2 hours).

 Silver City Restaurants